ekarbe/ekarbe.github.io/content/legal/cookies.md

 ## Cookie-Free Website

-**Cookie-Free Website**: This website does not use cookies or any similar tracking devnotesnologies.
+**Cookie-Free Website**: This website does not use cookies or any similar tracking technologies.
 You can browse this site without any cookies being stored on your device.

 ## What Are Cookies?